Kshanakkathu: Plot

-Things take a turn as Parvathy's father comes to the native place and meets Vivek and his father.
-He hands over a letter from Parvathy to Vivek and advises him to do well and find a good career.
+Things take a turn as Parvathy’s father comes to their native place and meets Vivek and his father.
+He hands over a letter from Parvathy to Vivek and advises him to focus on his future and build a good career.
 Even after that period, if their love remains, he will get them married.
-This was agreeable to Vivek and his father.
-Vivek also hands his response letter to Parvathy's father.
-Vivek sends a lot of letters addressed to Parvathy's Dubai address, however he does not get anything in return.
-After a long time of three months, he receives a letter from Parvathy, that contains her wedding invitation with another guy.
-After knowing this, Vivek's mother falls seriously ill and she finally passes away.
-Parvathy comes to meet Vivek, however Vivek doesn't want to talk to her as he thinks that she is responsible for his mother's death.
-Parvathy goes back grief ridden.
-Vivek's father confesses about the plot suggested by Parvathy's father, during his earlier visit, to collect the letters from the post office and hide them without handing them to each other.
-He fetches the bundle of envelopes locked inside his cupboard, which was sent by Parvathy from Dubai, and hands them to Vivek.
-He also tells him that Vivek's mother was aware of this act.
+This is agreeable to Vivek and his father.
+Vivek also hands his response letter to Parvathy’s father.
+Vivek sends many letters to Parvathy’s Dubai address, however he does not receive anything in return.
+After three long months, he receives a letter from Parvathy containing her wedding invitation with another man.
+Upon knowing this, Vivek’s mother falls seriously ill and eventually passes away.
+Parvathy comes to meet Vivek, but he refuses to talk to her as he believes she is responsible for his mother’s death.
+Parvathy leaves, grief-ridden.
+Vivek’s father then confesses about the plot suggested by Parvathy’s father during his earlier visit — to collect the letters from the post office and hide them without passing them on to either of them.
+He fetches the bundle of envelopes, sent by Parvathy from Dubai, from inside his cupboard and hands them to Vivek.
+He also reveals that Vivek’s mother was aware of this.
 Vivek runs to meet Parvathy at their regular spot, but finds her dead in a houseboat.
-On seeing this sight, Vivek starts driving the houseboat with Parvathy's dead body inside, endlessly and aimlessly to no destination in particular, till the film ends.
+On seeing this, he begins driving the houseboat with Parvathy’s dead body inside, aimlessly and endlessly, as the film comes to a close.